Elements do not change without a request.

-Some of your users find automatic changes hard to deal with.
+Some of your users will find automatic changes hard to deal with.
 Unexpected actions can interrupt their concentration and prevent them from reaching their goals.
 Help your users by keeping them in control and avoiding elements on your website that change automatically.

 - Any redirect from one page to another is immediate.

-- The best way to redirect a user from one webpage to another is to do it without them noticing.
+The best way to redirect a user from one webpage to another is to do it without them noticing.
 One of the simplest ways to do this is to edit a website’s .htaccess file, which is in the root directory (not all servers will allow you to edit this file, so check with your hosting provider).